 Upon completion of all of the steps of the petitioning semester, information on the student organization will be forwarded to the Office of the Dean of the College for review.
-Groups that pass this review will be granted ongoing recognition on behalf of the Center for Leadership and Student Involvement.
+Groups that pass this review will be granted ongoing recognition on behalf of the Office of Student Involvement and their respective advising department.